TobikoData/sqlmesh/docs/quick_start.md

     ds between @start_ds and @end_ds
 ```

-The final model in the pipeline is a `FULL` model.
+The final model in the DAG is a `FULL` model.
 In addition to properties used in the other models, its `MODEL` statement includes the [`audits`](./concepts/audits.md) property.
 The project includes a custom `assert_positive_order_ids` audit in the project `audits` directory that verifies that all `item_id` values are positive numbers.
 It will be run every time the model is executed.

 ```sql linenums="1"
 MODEL (